 I prefer baking rather than standing over a hot stove sauteing.
 Don’t get me wrong, I still enjoy sauteing a lot of our favorite dishes.
-In fact, we have been making this recipe for peas and artichoke hearts for years on stove-top; and you can click the link for recipe: Artichoke Hearts Sauteed with Baby Peas.
+In fact, we have been making this recipe for peas and artichoke hearts for years on stove-top; and we have an old recipe to show you: Artichoke Hearts Sauteed with Baby Peas.

 But sometimes when I am in a hurry I need a dish that can be hands-free and throw everything together and put it into the oven.